 At the elegant home of prominent attorney and thinker George Wythe, take part in discussions about the ideas that shaped the Revolution.
 You may encounter free and enslaved members of the household.

-Enter this three-centuries-old Episcopal church and sit where many famous patriots sat before you.
+Closed through the end of March for the installation of a new organ, this three-centuries-old Episcopal church has hosted many famous patriots.
 At the time of the Revolution the Church of England was the official church, and all Virginians were expected to attend regularly.
 Ask knowledgeable parish volunteers your questions or attend one of the Sunday services in this original building, which still serves an active community.

 Be an 18th-century customer.
 Share your fashion needs as boxes, drawers, and bundles full of the latest ornaments and accessories, called millinery, are offered for your inspection.
 Consult with the mantua-maker about updating old gowns to bring them into the newest 18th-century fashion.Learn More